dorjeduck/kamo/README.md

 My personal journey into learning about [KAN](https://github.com/KindXiaoming/pykans)s using [Mojo](https://docs.modular.com/mojo/manual/).
-Starting with the new kid on the block—edges with optimizable functions—I'll be piecing together everything needed for KANs, as I find time.
+Starting with the new kid on the block—edges with optimizable functions—I'll be piecing together everything needed for KANs, step by step.
 For now, the focus is on understanding the concepts rather than optimizing for performance.

 ## Empowering Edges